spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/feature-howtos/data-imports/howto-import-warehouse-data.md

 {% info_block warningBox "Note" %}

-Keep in mind that if you don't set the status value, the warehouse will be unavailable by default.
+If you don't set the status value, the warehouse will be unavailable by default.

 {% endinfo_block %}